 In June 2009, the Company began to recognize revenue from the sale of ImageNet Mobile DepositTM, at which time it started amortizing the capitalized software development costs associated with the product in accordance with ASC 985-20.
-Under ASC 985-20, the annual amortization shall be the greater of the amount computed using (a) the ratio that current gross revenues for a product bear to the total of current and anticipated future gross revenues for that or (b) the straight-line method over the remaining estimated economic life of the product including the period being reported on.
+Under ASC 985-20, the annual amortization shall be the greater of the amount computed using (a) the ratio that current gross revenues for a product bear to the total of current and anticipated future gross revenues for that product or (b) the straight-line method over the remaining estimated economic life of the product including the period being reported on.
 The Company determined it was appropriate to amortize the related capitalized software development costs over the remaining economic life of the product, estimated to be three years.
-In the three months ended December 31, 2009, the Company recorded approximately \$34,000 in amortization of software development costs.
-There was no amortization of software development costs recorded in the three months ended December 31, 2008 as the software product was still in the development phase and not yet marketable to customers.
+The Company recorded amortization of software development costs of approximately \$34,000 and \$69,000 in the three and six months ended March 31, 2010, respectively.
+There was no amortization of software development costs recorded in the three and six months ended March 31, 2009 as the software product was still in the development phase and not yet marketable to customers.